-A 2-dose vaccine that protects against mpox and smallpox was approved for public use in 2019, but is not widely available.
-The vaccine, named Imvamune in Canada, Imvanex in the UK and Europe, and Jynneos in the USA, is made by the Danish company Bavarian Nordic.
-Countries such as the USA are stockpiling the vaccine to immunize health workers and those tending to people with mpox.
-By June 2022, the USA had stockpiled 64,000 doses and plans to make 56,000 of those doses available to the states in the first phase of the rollout.
-300,000 more doses are expected to be delivered.
-In Europe, Imvanex has been given off-label-use approval for mpox.
-The delivery of the first vaccine doses purchased by the European Commission's Health Emergency Preparedness and Response Authority (HERA) in response to the current mpox outbreak began with an initial 5,300 doses arriving in Spain, out of the total 109,090 doses procured.
+Countries such as the USA had earlier stockpiled the vaccine to immunize health workers and those tending to people with mpox.
+In Europe, Imvanex was given off-label-use approval for mpox.
+During the 22 outbreaks, the delivery of the first vaccine doses purchased by the European Commission's Health Emergency Preparedness and Response Authority (HERA) in response to the current mpox outbreak began with an initial 5,300 doses arriving in Spain, out of the total 109,090 doses procured.
 Other countries like France or the United Kingdom are also offering the vaccine to those especially vulnerable.